gwilkens96/02-Homework-Portfolio/README.md

 # 02-Homework-Portfolio
-A website with my resume including my nio, my work, and my contact information
+A website with my resume including my biography, my work, and my contact information